 The phenol content of olive oil is related to a variety of factors such as growing conditions (weather, water, etc.), the variety of olive tree (referred to as cultivar), production methods (quality of olive, time of harvest, filtering), and storage conditions (heat, exposure to oxygen, type of container).

-The phenol content is also one of the important factors in determining how fresh olive oil will remain in the bottle as the higher the phenols, the longer the oil it can be stored in the glass bottle and the longer it will retain its beneficial properties as EVOO.
+The phenol content is also one of the important factors in determining how fresh olive oil will remain in the bottle.
+The higher the phenols, the longer the oil can be stored in the glass bottle and the longer it will retain its beneficial properties as EVOO.

-There is no evidence that consuming less olive oil per day because it may have a higher amount of phenols will give you the same health benefits.
+There is no evidence that consuming less olive oil daily because it may have more phenols will give you the same health benefits.
 I highly recommend against doing this.

-There is a great deal of poor-quality olive oil in the marketplace that.
+There is a great deal of poor-quality olive oil in the marketplace.
 Some estimate that 75% of olive oil marked extra virgin no longer meets the criteria of extra virgin olive oil by the time the consumer purchases it.

 The key factors that a consumer can look for when choosing the best possible olive oil are:

-- Freshness is Everything: Never consume olive oil 18 months beyond the harvest date.
+- Freshness is Everything: Never consume olive oil 18 months before harvest.
 Some producers only provide expiration dates, not harvest dates, making it hard to determine actual freshness.

-- “Best by Dates” are now being put on some major brands but if the oil is stored in plastic container, those dates are invalid due to the loss of phenols through the plastic (see below).
+- “Best by Dates” are now being put on major brands, but if the oil is stored in a plastic container, those dates are invalid due to the loss of phenols through the plastic (see below).

-- Phenol Content is Important: EVOO with phenol contents in the 800-500 mg/kg are much healthier for you and will not deteriorate during storage as quickly as those with lower phenol contents.
+- Phenol Content is Important: EVOO with phenol contents in 400-200 mg/kg is much healthier for you and will not deteriorate during storage as quickly as those with lower phenol contents.
 Remember, oil stored in plastic deteriorates more quickly (see below).

-- Glass or Metal Containers only: The phenol molecules that give the olive oil its health promoting properties and help maintain its self-life are gaseous molecules that will leak though a plastic bottle.
-In spite of the quality of the oil that went into the plastic bottle, it will often no longer quality as extra virgin nor be health-promoting by the time the consumer purchases it.
+- Glass or Metal Containers only: The phenol molecules that give the olive oil its health-promoting properties and help maintain its self-life are gaseous molecules that will leak through a plastic bottle.
+Despite the quality of the oil that went into the plastic bottle, it will often no longer qualify as extra virgin nor be health-promoting by the time the consumer purchases it.

-- Filtered Oil Lasts Longer: While unfiltered olive oil may have some unique taste properties, the plant matter that is not filtered out causes the oil to go rancid more quickly.
-Unfiltered olive oil only lasts 3 months after the oil is pressed.
+- Filtered Oil Lasts Longer: While unfiltered olive oil may have unique taste properties, the plant matter that is not filtered out causes the oil to go rancid more quickly.
+Unfiltered olive oil only lasts three months after the oil is pressed.

-- Buy Direct from The Growers: Many around the world have access to olive oil from local farmers.
-I have found olive oil farmers to be a passionate group and I believe your chances of getting the best possible olive oil is when you buy the oil directly from the farmers whether they are in the U.S. or anywhere else in the world.
+- Buy Direct from The Growers: Many worldwide have access to olive oil from local farmers.
+I have found olive oil farmers to be a passionate group, and I believe your chances of getting the best possible olive oil is when you buy the oil directly from the farmers, whether they are in the U.S. or anywhere else in the world.

 Everyone Needs Extra Virgin Olive Oil

-We live in a time of increased inflammation which is reflected in how people are collectively getting sick faster and at younger ages.
+We live in a time of increased inflammation which is reflected in how people collectively get sick faster and at younger ages.
 The major source of this inflammation comes from grain-based oils (corn oil, soy oil, sunflower oil, safflower oil, etc.) that we cook with or are added to the prepared foods we purchase.
-These inflammatory oils are in our food supply to stay so we must do everything we can to protect ourselves from their food-born inflammation.
+These inflammatory oils are in our food supply to stay, so we must do everything we can to protect ourselves from their food-born inflammation.

-In addition, when we feed our livestock (chicken, turkey and fish) corn or soy beans for instance, we are feeding them corn oil and soy oil.
-What we feed the animals we ultimately feed ourselves.
-These oils concentrate within the meat of these animals and become another source of inflammation for us.
+In addition, when we feed our livestock (chicken, turkey, and fish) corn or soybeans, for instance, we are feeding them corn oil and soy oil.
+What we feed the animals, we ultimately feed ourselves.
+These oils concentrate in the meat of these animals and become another source of inflammation for us.

-To say it in the scary and simple words: the highly inflammatory nature of the food most of us consume everyday has rapidly become one of the greatest health threats to the entire global population.
+To say it in simple words: the highly inflammatory nature of the food most of us consume every day has rapidly become one of the greatest health threats to the entire global population.

-To make sure you get the daily amount consumed, add at least 2 tablespoons of extra virgin olive oil to your foods before eating them or simply do as I do, drink 2 tablespoons of EVOO a day like you would any medication of natural supplement.
+To make sure you get the daily amount consumed, add at least two tablespoons of extra virgin olive oil to your foods before eating them or do as I do, drink two tablespoons of EVOO a day like you would any medication or natural supplement.

-The health benefits I have described make the quality and amount of extra virgin olive oil you consume one of the most important health-related decisions you should be making.
-And with cardioprotective, anti-inflammatory, anti-oxidant, weight control, and anti-aging qualities, which most importantly fights food-born inflammation, high phenol EVOO is your health’s new favorite food.
+The health benefits I have described make the quality and amount of extra virgin olive oil you consume one of the most important health-related decisions you should make.
+And with cardioprotective, anti-inflammatory, anti-oxidant, weight control, and anti-aging qualities, which most importantly fight food-born inflammation, high phenol EVOO is your health’s new favorite food.

-I have been testing and treating the autonomic nervous system for 13 years and I have developed a recently patented treatment program, the Methods of Reversing Autonomic Nervous System Damage, also known as The Nemechek Protocol ® for Autonomic Recovery.
-It is designed to reduce multiple sources of inflammation and encourage the restoration the body’s natural brain repair mechanism.
+I have been testing and treating the autonomic nervous system for 13 years.
+I have developed a recently patented treatment program, the Methods of Reversing Autonomic Nervous System Damage, also known as The Nemechek Protocol ® for Autonomic Recovery.
+It is designed to reduce multiple sources of inflammation and encourage the restoration of the body’s natural brain repair mechanism.

-I believe that the key to restoring our natural inflammation control mechanisms is through a reduction of inflammation throughout the brain and body by using every scientific, nutritional, and bioelectric tool available.
+I believe that the key to restoring our natural inflammation control mechanisms is to reduce inflammation throughout the brain and body using every scientific, nutritional, and bioelectric tool available.